Sidify Music Converter

 1) Discover Weekly

 Discover Weekly, which is an automatically curated playlist of songs that it thinks you'll like based on your listening habits, serving up a personalized playlist full of artists you probably haven't listened to before.
 It's updated every Monday morning.
 The more you listen with Spotify, the more accurate this playlist will be to suit your taste.
 According to user's experience, they've always liked what they've heard from Discover Weekly.

 A new playlist that drops every Friday.
 The personalised mixtape, which sits in the Discover section, will offer a collection of brand-new releases from artists you follow or listen to regularly.
 Spotify says it'll also throw in some "new discoveries" which, similar to Discover Weekly, are based on your listening habits inside the app.

 If you already have an Amazon Prime membership or have bought an Echo speaker or Echo Dot, it could definitely be worth it because of the cheaper monthly cost compared to Spotify.

-As we all know, all of the Spotify tracks are encoded with DRM.
-That is why all Spotify tracks or playlists will disappear or become unplayable after cancelling your subscription.
-Somebody will ask that is it possible to strip off the DRM from Spotify and keep Spotify tracks, albums or playlists forever?
+As we all know, all of the Spotify tracks will disappear or become unplayable after cancelling your subscription.
+Somebody will ask that is it possible to save songs from Spotify and keep Spotify tracks, albums or playlists forever?
 The answer is “Yes”.